AndBobsYourUncle/baby_awake_detection/README.md

 ### Poor detection accuracy

-- Ensure adequate lighting
+- Ensure adequate lighting (IR illumination for night)
-- Position camera to capture full body and face
+- Position camera for top-down view of crib
+- Check detection rate in overlay (should be >50%)
-- Adjust `ear_threshold` in `eye_detector.py` if eye detection is unreliable
+- Adjust `min_detection_confidence` in `main.py` if needed (lower = more detections)

+### Detection flickering

+- If your IR camera has visible flicker, adjust camera settings (exposure, gain)
+- The detection accumulator should smooth over brief dropouts automatically